architdatar/ml_uncertainty/README.md

 pip install matplotlib seaborn
 ```

-Check out these examples to try out the package.
-These examples are best run in VS code.
+Check out some of the these [examples](examples) to try out the package.
+These examples are best run in [VS code](https://code.visualstudio.com/).
 * [Non-linear regression example with a quadratic model](examples/non_linear_regression_quadratic.py)
 * [Non-linear regression example with an Arrhenius model](examples/non_linear_regression_arrhenius.py)
 * [Parametric model inference with Arrhenius model](examples/parametric_model.py)